A High-Fidelity Flow Solver for Unstructured Meshes on Field-Programmable Gate Arrays: Theoretical Performance Analysis

-where $m$ is the minimum I/O cost needed to evaluate the discrete system $Ax$ for a given discretization.
-From an I/O perspective then, if the discrete system $Ax$ incurs fewer than $n$ loads/stores it is beneficial to evaluate $w^{(i)}=Ap^{(i)}$ on the fly rather than storing $w^{(i)}$ for further computations.
+where $n_A$ is the minimum I/O cost needed to evaluate the the system $A$, given that we disallow recomputation.
+However, from an I/O perspective, if the discrete system $Ax$ incurs fewer than $n$ loads and stores it might be beneficial to evaluate $w^{(i)}=Ap^{(i)}$ on the fly rather than storing $w^{(i)}$ for further computations.
 This idea of trading computation for a lower I/O cost is also an interesting direction as we go forward with our implementation.

 Now that we have covered the theoretical cost of our algorithm and different discretizations in general we must once again point out that it might be unfeasible to achieve an implementation close to our theoretical I/O cost (the issue of obtaining optimal schedules from lower bounds was recently discussed in \cite{Kwasniewski_2021}).
 While this is true we still think it is important to know what could be achieved.
 Without this knowledge, the evaluation of any implementation is largely based on intuition.
 We often showcase results in terms of how much better one is than the state-of-the-art or comparing to a roofline, but of maybe larger importance is how far away an implementation is from some theoretical optimal program.
-While we did not prove any lower bounds in this section we believe this line of thought is necessary to achieve performant software on the exascale.
+While we did not prove any lower bounds in this section we based our reasoning on previous results and we believe that this line of thought is necessary to achieve performant software on the exascale.
 As for the results presented in this section, we should also note that there is more to the evaluation of $Ax$ than the geometric factors, it also includes the gather-scatter operation $QQ^T$ which we have currently assigned an I/O cost of 0.
 The reason we have not covered it is that it does not obey the same rules as the other statements in our CG solver, because of the unstructured nature of our problem the gather-scatter operation is more similar to a graph problem, and obtaining a clear I/O bound is not trivial.